Types of Printers Discover the Right One for You

 What is a Thermal Printer?

-A thermal printer is a special type of printer that uses heat to print on paper instead of ink or toner.
+A Thermal printer is a special type of printer that uses heat to print on paper instead of ink or toner.
 It is commonly used for printing receipts, labels, barcodes, and tickets.
 These printers are fast, quiet, and require minimal maintenance, making them popular in retail stores, restaurants, and hospitals.

 How It Works?